rkinyua5/rkinyua5.github.io/README.md

 Akan-name-generator V1.0

 ## Description
 Akan names are derived from Ghanian culture.
 Frequently in Ghana, children are given their first name as a 'day name' which corresponds to the day in the week they were born.
 Here are Ghanian day names.
-T
 This app will take in a user's year of birth, month of birth, day of birth and select gender.